-Welcome to the Translational Spine Research Laboratory
+Welcome to the Translational Spine and Joint Research Laboratory

-Our research in the translational space bridges the fields of tissue engineering, biomaterials, drug delivery and stem cells, and is focused on arresting disease progression, restoring spine function and potentiating long term tissue regeneration.
+Our research in the translational space bridges the fields of tissue engineering, biomaterials, drug delivery, and stem cells, and is focused on arresting disease progression, restoring spine function and potentiating long term tissue regeneration.
 We use novel, naturally occurring and inducible large and small animal models to study disease etiology and evaluate therapeutics.
 Our multidisciplinary team includes biologists, bioengineers, clinicians and veterinarians.
 Our research program is funded by the National Institutes of Health, the Department of Veterans Affairs, the University of Pennsylvania and numerous private foundations and benefactors.
 Details on specific projects can be found by following the links below.

-- Developmental Paradigms for Intervertebral Disc Regeneration
+- Developmental Paradigms for Cell-based Intervertebral Disc Regeneration

 - Developing Novel Clinical Tools for Integrating Surgery Patient Outcome Data with Basic and Translational Research